nextzen/lrm-mapzen/README.md

 }).addTo(map);
 ```

 If you want to include additional costing options to help define the the route and estimated time along the path, you can pass a costing option object as one of router parameters.
+You can also include options for directions in order to change the language, distance units or narrative guidance production.
 See the [Mapzen Turn-by-Turn API documentation](https://mapzen.com/documentation/turn-by-turn/api-reference/) for more information on the available options.

 ```js
 L.Routing.control({